The Bankrate promise

-Because of the way your mortgage is handled after closing, if your lender goes bankrupt or out of business — whether it be the company that originated the loan or a third party that later bought it — it should have no impact on you or your loan.
+Because of the way your mortgage is handled after closing, if your mortgage lender experiences bankruptcy or goes out of business — whether it be the company that originated the loan or a third party that later bought it — it should have no impact on you or your loan.

-If your mortgage were to be taken over by another bank or lender, the servicing of the loan would become the new owner’s responsibility.
-Generally, the servicer or institutional investor servicing your loan is unlikely to go bankrupt, notes Bruce Ailion, an Atlanta-based real estate attorney and Realtor.
+If another bank or lender takes over your mortgage, the loan’s servicing would become the new owner’s responsibility.
+Generally, the servicer or institutional investor servicing your loan is unlikely to go bankrupt, says Bruce Ailion, an Atlanta-based real estate attorney and Realtor.

-“But if they get into trouble, they will sell your loan or servicing rights to someone else,” Ailion says.
+“But if they get into trouble, they will sell your loan or servicing rights to someone else,” says Ailion.

 If your loan servicer changes, you will receive a notification confirming the change from both the old servicer and the new servicer.
 This notice will include information on where to send your payment.

-“Your balance will stay the same, and your amortization will remain the same,” Burgelin says.
+“Your balance will stay the same, and your amortization will remain the same,” says Burgelin.
 “Your responsibilities will remain unchanged.
-You’ll need to pay your mortgage on time, keep the property insured and make sure your taxes are paid.”
+You’ll need to pay your mortgage on time, keep the property insured and make sure your [property] taxes are paid.”

-You’re preparing to close on your mortgage, but learn that your lender or bank is in dire financial straits.
+You’re preparing to close on your mortgage but hear that your lender is in dire financial straits.
 Should you start sweating?

-“Back in 2008, a few lenders did file for bankruptcy protection post-loan approval and pre-closing, and the borrowers on these loans had to scramble to move their loan to a new lender,” Burgelin recalls.
-“Thankfully, because most loans are typically underwritten by Fannie Mae, Freddie Mac or FHA guidelines, the appraisal you already had done can be shifted over to a different lender for the same loan type.”
+“Back in 2008, a few lenders did file for bankruptcy protection post-loan approval and pre-closing, and the borrowers on these loans had to scramble to move their loan to a new lender,” says Burgelin.
+“Thankfully, because most loans [now] are typically underwritten by Fannie Mae, Freddie Mac or FHA guidelines, the appraisal you already had done can be shifted over to a different lender for the same loan type.”

 How to find out who holds your mortgage